LarsEKrueger/bite/readme.md

 # TODOs
 * [ ] Add error reporting function to Session and use it in Interpreter
+* [ ] Simplify and unify error handling
-* [ ] Check if add session to InteractionHandle makes code simpler
+    * [ ] Check if adding session to InteractionHandle makes code simpler
 * [ ] History: Sort in reverse (best match at the bottom)
 * [ ] History: Use order of commands for sorting (length of look-ahead?)
 * [ ] History: Handle multi-line entries